GispoCoding/NLSgpkgloader/README.md

 The plugin source code is licensed under GPL v3.0, see [LICENCE](LICENCE).

 The QGIS layer styles in [layer_styles.sql](nlsgpkgloader/resources/data/layer_styles.sql) are licensed under CC-BY-4.0, see [LICENCE.CC-BY-4](LICENCE.CC-BY-4).

-## Installation instructions

-1. Download the latest release zip from GitHub releases (above) either via Clone or Download ZIP.

-2. Launch QGIS and navigate to the plugins menu by selecting Plugins - Manage and Install Plugins from the top menu.

-3. Select the Install from ZIP tab, browse to the zip file you just downloaded, and click Install Plugin!

-## Usage

-Using the plugin is fairly straightforward:

-1. Click the NLS plugin icon.
-Settings window open.
-Enter a valid identification key (received via email from NLS) and set the save directory.
-2. Another pop-up window, Download Data, opens.
-If the Settings window did not open as described in step 1, you can find it by pushing Settings button in the left bottom corner of the Download Data window.
-3. Select which areas to download either by picking municipalities / UTM grids / Sea grids from the list or by selecting features from the map.
-4. Choose which layers to write to the GeoPackage.
-Note that some layers are preselected.
-5. Enter a filename.
-If you wish to load the GeoPackage layers into QGIS, activate Load data check box.
-6. Click OK and wait for processing to finish.

-More documentation, including more detailed installation and usage instructions in Finnish, can be found in the [Wiki](https://github.com/GispoCoding/NLSgpkgloader/wiki).